prabhakk-mw/jupyter-matlab-proxy/README.md

 * Wait for the MATLAB session to start.
 This can take several minutes.
 * Each MATLAB notebook is backed by the same MATLAB session, and therefore allows access to the same state.
 * You can also open a JupyterLab console and execute MATLAB code there.
-### Open MATLAB: Access MATLAB in a Browser from JupyterLab
+### MATLAB Desktop: Access MATLAB in a Browser from JupyterLab
 * Access MATLAB in a browser from your Jupyter environment.
 * For more information, see [Proxy](src/jupyter_matlab_proxy/README.md).
 ### MATLAB File: Opening a `.m` File in JupyterLab